ivanreese/2222/applescript/by-noah-britton/README.md

 ```

 #### AppleScript alerts 🚨
-Note that to stop this one, you've gotta tab over, then hit `control-c`
+Note that to stop this one, you've gotta tab back to the terminal, then hit `control-c`

 ```bash
 cat 2222.txt | while read line; do